-- 50. The PCR determined applying the Guernsey standard formula is to be calculated in accordance with - - (a) Section A in respect of a general business, and - (b) Section B in respect of life business. - 51.
-A licensed insurer may use a recognised standard formula applied in full to calculate its PCR in place of the Guernsey standard formula without the prior written approval of the Commission.
-A list of recognised standard formula is provided at Schedule 4.
-If the recognised standard formula is not applied in full, then it will be deemed a partial internal model. - 52.
-A licensed insurer may use a standard formula of a country not on the list of recognised standard formulas as if it were a recognised standard formula subject to the prior written approval of the Commission.
-In obtaining approval, the Commission must be satisfied that the standard formula provides a similar level of policyholder and beneficiary protection for capital adequacy purposes as provided by the Commission's standard formula relevant to that insurer.
+- (3) The PCR determined, applying the Guernsey standard formula, is to be calculated in accordance with - (a) rule 4.2 in respect of a general business; and - (b) rule 4.3 in respect of life business. - (4) A licensed insurer may use a recognised standard formula, applied in full, to calculate its PCR in place of the Guernsey standard formula without the prior written approval of the Commission.
+A list of recognised standard formula is provided at Schedule 3.

+- (5) If the recognised standard formula is not applied in full then it will be deemed a partial internal model. - (6) Where a licensed insurer using a recognised standard formula to calculate its PCR applies the Green Discount, in accordance with these Rules, the recognised standard formula must not be deemed a partial internal model. - (7) A licensed insurer may use a standard formula of a country not on the list of recognised standard formulas as if it were a recognised standard formula subject to the prior written approval of the Commission.
+The Commission must be satisfied that the standard formula provides a similar level of policyholder and beneficiary protection, for capital adequacy purposes, as provided by the Commission's standard formula relevant to that insurer.

-PCR for a PCC
+4.1.2 PCR for a PCC

-- 53. The PCR of a PCC is the sum of the notional PCR of each cell and of the core, subject to a minimum of the MCR for the PCC. - 54.
-The notional PCR of each cell and of the core of a PCC must be calculated in accordance with paragraphs 48 to 52 as if the cell or core was a stand-alone licensed insurer.
+- (1) The PCR of a PCC is the sum of the notional PCR of each cell and of the core; subject to a minimum of the MCR for the PCC. - (2) The notional PCR of each cell and of the core of a PCC must be calculated as if the cell or core was a stand-alone licensed insurer, and in accordance with these Rules.